EasyPost/rmmm/README.md

 It compiles into a single binary called `rmmm`.

 Configuration, by default, is through the `db/` directory of the directory in which `rmmm` is invoked.
-Migrations will live in `db/migrations/*.sql` and structure will be dumped to `db/structure.sql`.
+Migrations will live in `db/migrations/v{version}.sql`, rollbacks in `db/migrations/v{version}_downgrade.sql`, and structure will be dumped to `db/structure.sql`.

 Basic usage:

  1. `cargo install rmmm`
- 1. `rmmm generate foo` will pop up an editor for you to generate a migration
+ 1. `rmmm generate foo` will pop up an editor for you to write a migration.
+Migrations may be any number of SQL statements on lines by themselves ending with the `;` character.
+Comments are stripped.
  1. `rmmm status` will show all pending migrations
  1. `rmmm upgrade latest` will apply pending migrations.
 You can also upgrade (or downgrade) to a specific version.